tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-my-software-development-has-changed-in-the-last-10-year-part-2.md

 # My database is just a detail
+I used to start my system design with a database schema design.
+Tables, foreign-keys, some normalization and you get a solid database structure design that you can build your software for.

 After adopting DDD a while ago and after having deployed a system using [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and